phonglk-it/Jadoo-Web/README.md

 - Display featured destinations, travel services and user feedback.

-- Optimize responsive for desktop, tablet and mobile.
+- Optimize responsive for desktop and mobile.

 ---